How to Start a Business in Alaska:

 Name your business.

-Once you have chosen a name for your business, search the Corporation, Business, and Professional Licensing database to see if your chosen name is already in use.
+Once you have chosen a name for your business, do an Alaska business search to see if your chosen name is already in use.
 If your chosen name is available, you can register with the Alaskan government.

 If you need help finding a business name, be sure to check out NameSnack's free business name generator.